 First I want to clarify (although I know 99.9% of you know this), the following Orange Lacquered Roast Chicken does not contain real lacquer or any stain or shellac.
 Nor does it contain any substance you might find at Home Depot.

 I couldn’t find my big platter, so I stuffed everything onto this medium dish for photos.
 It really wasn’t served this way.
 There were a lot more carrots and potatoes behind where this photo was taken.

 Great, I’m comparing chicken to lacquered wood.
 I bet that’s really juicing up your appetite!

 I usually truss before buttering or oiling, but I wanted to show the butter in every nook and cranny.
-So, the wings got cut off in the buttering photo – and this was the only collage I liked.
-Oh, well.
-Just truss and reach in and underneath where the wings are folded and tied down, to distribute the butter.
+So, the wings were cut off in the buttering photo – and this was the only collage I liked.
+Just truss the chicken and reach in and underneath where the wings are folded and tied down to rub the butter all over them.

 I always found that to be a waste, especially with all the starving people in the world.
 Take a perfectly edible turkey, roast it until it’s nice and brown, then slather it with wood stain and Minwax super gloss clear finishing lacquer to give it that lovely, burnished, flawless appearance, and photoshop out any imperfections and burnt spots.
 YUM, pass the compound and sandpaper, please!

 I guess they trash the poultry once they get the photo they need.
 Change that ‘I guess’ to ‘I hope’.